-In our opinion, the financial statements present fairly, in all material respects, the financial position of AROI Mortgage Investment Corporation Inc. as at March 31, 2016, March 31, 2015 and April 1, 2014, and the results of its operations and its cash flows for the years ended March 31, 2016 and March 31, 2015 in accordance with international financial reporting standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of AROI Mortgage Investment Corporation Inc. as at March 31, 2018 and the results of its operations and its cash flows for the vear then ended in accordance with international financial reporting standards.